Chapter 6 Introduce a buy_down_interval to make a single trader more profitable

 • present reasons why to introduce buy_down_interval

-6.2 Why we need to buy below the current price?
+6.2 Why do we need to buy below the current price?
 Feature overview

-The Naive.Trader process(marked in above diagram with blue color) at the arrival of the first trade event, immediately places a buy order at the current price.
-At the moment when the buy order gets filled, it places the sell order which later also gets filled.
+The Naive.Trader process(marked in the above diagram with blue color), upon receiving the first trade event, immediately places a buy order at the current price.

-The Trader A exits and a new trader B is started which again immediately places a buy order at the same price as the previous trader just sold.
-When this gets filled sell order gets placed and the loop continues on and on.
+Trader A exits and a new trader B is started which again immediately places a buy order at the same price as the previous trader just sold.
+When this gets filled, the sell order gets placed and the loop continues on and on.

 6.3 Naive.Trader implementation